-- Tap a day in the Month View to display that day in the Day View. - Tap the scroll arrows in the upper-right corner to move forward or backward a month.

-- Tap Go to to open the date selector and select a different month. - Use the scroll buttons on the front panel of your handheld to move between months.
-Press the upper button to display the previous month and the lower button to display the next month.
+- Tap a day in the Month View to display that day in the Day View. - Tap the scroll arrows in the upper-right corner to move forward or backward a month. - Tap Go to open the date selector and select a different month. - Use the scroll button on the front panel of your handheld to move between months.
+Press the upper half of the button to display the previous month, the lower half to display the next month.